 It was billed as a convenient way to send high-quality digital picture and sound data ‘upstream’ from a source to a TV, amplifier or soundbar.
 As HDMI has become the de facto AV connection, traditional analogue sockets such as SCART and component video have found themselves consigned to the spare parts bin.

-The HDMI interface has evolved over the years, with new versions (the spec of HDMI 2.1 has just been finalised) bringing support for new audio and video technologies such as 3D, 4K, 8K, HDR and high frame rates, to name but a few.
+The HDMI interface has evolved over the years, with new versions (HDMI 2.1 is the latest) bringing support for new audio and video technologies such as 3D, 4K, 8K, HDR and high frame rates, to name but a few.

 It wasn’t until 2009 that the HDMI ARC protocol was added to the spec-sheet.
 It was introduced as part of HDMI version 1.4 and has been part of the specification ever since.